apache/druid/docs/development/extensions-core/protobuf.md

 Important supervisor properties
 - `protoBytesDecoder.descriptor` for the descriptor file URL
 - `protoBytesDecoder.protoMessageType` from the proto definition
-- `protoBytesDecoder.type` set to `file`, indicate use descriptor file to decode protobuf file
+- `protoBytesDecoder.type` set to `file`, indicate use descriptor file to decode Protobuf file
 - `parser` should have `type` set to `protobuf`, but note that the `format` of the `parseSpec` must be `json`

 ```json